kapoordcu/ecb-exchange-service/ReadME.md

 3)  usD, USD, Usd ---> all are treated as USD
 4)  The graphical chart only shows the currency graph against Euro, Since ECB assumes euro as base currency

-# DOCKER COMPOSE
-The docker command to run in A or B is same, only docker file differs

-    i) docker-compose up
-    ii) docker-compose ps --> will give the IP address assigner by docker to your application ii) Access the application on http://localhost:32768/swagger-ui.html

-### A (Make sure artifact exists in your local machine under target/)
-a)  Use your Local machine to build the application (using mvn package)
-b)  Use Docker to run the application

-Dockerfile for A

-    FROM openjdk:10-jre-slim
-    COPY ./target/ecb-exchange-service-0.0.1-SNAPSHOT.jar /usr/src/ecb.jar
-    WORKDIR /usr/src
-    EXPOSE 50590
-    CMD ["java", "-jar", "ecb.jar"]

-### B

-a)  Use Docker machine to build the application
-b)  Use Docker to run the application

-Dockerfile for B

-    FROM maven:3.5.4-jdk-10-slim
-    WORKDIR /usr/src/ecb
-    COPY . /usr/src/ecb
-    RUN mvn package

-    WORKDIR /usr/src/ecb
-    RUN cp /usr/src/ecb/target/*.jar ./ecb.jar
-    EXPOSE 8080
-    CMD ["java", "-jar", "ecb.jar"]

-.- To remove all docker installation (including prior dockers) do (in terminal): docker stop $(docker ps -a -q) docker rm $(docker ps -a -q) docker rmi -f $(docker images -q) docker volume prune

 ### TESTING
 Due to time limit, simple unit tests for internal APIs are added ONLY

+.- To remove all docker installation (including prior dockers) do (in terminal): docker stop $(docker ps -a -q) docker rm $(docker ps -a -q) docker rmi -f $(docker images -q) docker volume prune